-Only two days to go until Valentine’s Day!
-Stuck for a present?
+Stuck for a present for a loved one on Valentine’s Day?
 Why not bake a special cupcake for your special someone!

 For the icing: